Akiselyev/PCcleaner/README.md

-# PCcleaner
+# CleanUP pack
-This program can clean your PC from trash and boost your FPS.
+This pack will clean your PC and make it more responsive.